 If your test results are negative, that means that they’re normal.
 No germs were found in your poop and you don’t have an infection.

 A positive test result means that your poop was infected with a germ, virus, or other type of bacteria.
 The lab will tell your doctor which type it is and which medicines will fight against it.
-That can help him decide how to treat it.
+That can help them decide how to treat it.